YottaDB/YDBDoc/MultiLangProgGuide/programmingnotes.rst

 that M code within a parent process may have executed :code:`write` commands which are still buffered when C code within the same process calls :code:`fork()`.

+An application that calls YottaDB functions from multiple threads within a process *must* ensure that only one thread at a time calls :code:`fork()`.
+Failure to do so can result in unanticipated results, including abnormal process termination and structural damage to database files.

 Threads
 =======